-During the 2012-2013 academic year I am a residential Fellow at the Center for Advanced Study in the Behavioral Sciences (CASBS) in Stanford, CA. There I worked on two projects.
+During the 2012-2013 academic year I was a residential Fellow at the Center for Advanced Study in the Behavioral Sciences (CASBS) in Stanford, CA. There I worked on two projects.
 I researched and developed methods for the analysis of multimodal discourse on the Internet as part of a group project led by Deborah Tannen on "Digital media, multimodality, and interactivity: A linguistic approach."
 I also collaborated with R. Patrick Goebel on a project to design and develop telepresence robots for use by academic professionals, culminating in the acquisition of two telepresence robots for assistive and research purposes.

 Language@Internet has a new domain name: www.languageatinternet.org.
-The journal's online content system was also updated in October 2011.
-Language@Internet, a peer-reviewed, open-access online journal, seeks quality submissions that report original research on language and language use mediated by the Internet, the World Wide Web, or mobile technologies.
-Submissions and inquiries should be emailed to Susan Herring, Editor-in-Chief, at email@example.com.
+Language@Internet, a peer-reviewed, open-access online journal, seeks quality submissions that report original research on language and language use mediated by the Internet, the World Wide Web, and/or mobile technologies.
+Submissions and inquiries should be emailed to Susan Herring, Editor-in-Chief, at langint at indiana dot edu.

 The webpage with information about the VisualDTA analysis tool (programmed by Andrew Kurtz) for use with Dynamic Topic Analysis has been moved.
 Its new location is http://info.slis.indiana.edu/~herring/VisualDTA/.
 VisualDTA can be downloaded for free from the site.
 The program runs on both PCs and Macs.